alanng10/Tool/Docue/Icon/a.md

 # Icon

-Tool uses icons from Eclipse Images.
+Tool uses icons that is in one whole set.

-The selected icons from the entire set are most general for their purposes.
+The icon set is most general and most level icon.